buildkite/docs/pages/pipelines/create_your_own.md

 To define the steps:

 1. Decide the goal of the pipeline.
-1. Look for an [example pipeline](/docs/pipelines/example-pipelines) closest to that goal.
+1. Look for an [example pipeline](/docs/pipelines/example-pipelines) closest to that goal or [pipeline template](https://buildkite.com/pipelines/templates) relevant your technology stack and use case.
 You can copy parts of the pipeline definition as a starting point.
 1. In the root of your repository, create a file named `pipeline.yml` in a `.buildkite` directory.
 1. In `pipeline.yml`, define your pipeline steps.
 Here's an example: